AvinaashAnandK/fluffy/README.md

 ## Work so far:

-- [X] Understand the data: Created a database of open source models from [HuggingFace](https://huggingface.co/), [Papers With Code](https://paperswithcode.com/) and other research labs such as [AI4Bharat](https://github.com/AI4Bharat)
+- [X] Understand the data: Created a database of open-source models from [HuggingFace](https://huggingface.co/), [Papers With Code](https://paperswithcode.com/) and other research labs such as [AI4Bharat](https://github.com/AI4Bharat)
 - [X] Build a semantic search model [using SBERT](https://www.sbert.net/) to match business use-cases to open Source models
     + Was unable to throw relevant results for search terms like "Detect blured images in documents", "Compress heavy audio files to support upload from low latency networks" and 'Identify profanity in hinglish texts' from the alpha test users.
 - [X] Refine the retrival model using [Generative Pseudo Labelling](https://github.com/AvinaashAnandK/GPL-Walkthrough) on a corpus of relevant text (e.g. articles from Towards Data Science and other blogs on data science) and evaluate against baseline model